stakater/mto-docs/content/installation/managed-kubernetes/azure-aks.md

 ### Create test users in `Entra ID`

 Set User Principal Name (UPN) and password for your users.
-The UPN must include the verified domain name of your tenant, for example user@company.com.
+The UPN must include the verified domain name of your tenant, for example `user@company.com`.

-Following command reads the UPN for the appdev group and stores it in the AAD_DEV_UPN variable:
+Following command reads the UPN for the appdev group and stores it in the `AAD_DEV_UPN` variable:

 ```terminal
 echo "Please enter the UPN for application developers: " && read AAD_DEV_UPN
 ```

-For this scope of this blog, we will assume that the entered UPN was aksdev@company.com.
+For this scope of this blog, we will assume that the entered UPN was `aksdev@company.com`.

 Following command reads the password for your user and stores it in the AAD_DEV_PW variable: